DeepLabCut/DeepLabCut/README.md

-# DLCGUIdev
+# DLCgui

 WIP gui for dlc

-requirements: PyQt5